 - Helm P, Stirling RA, Glendinning S. The Implications of Using Estimated Solar Radiation on the Derivation of Potential Evapotranspiration and Soil Moisture Deficit within an Embankment.
 In: 3rd International Conference on Transportation Geotechnics.
 2016, Guimaraes, Portugal: Elsevier.

 - Hen-Jones R, Chambers J, Gunn D, Hughes PN, Glendinning S, Stirling RA.
 Development of a landslide monitoring system using electrical resistivity tomography.
 In: American Geophysical Union Fall Meeting.
-2015, San Francisco, USA.
+2015, San Francisco, CA, USA.

 - Uhlemann S, Chambers J, Wilkinson P, Gunn D, Stirling R, Hen-Jones R. Geoelectrical Imaging of Moisture Dynamics in Engineered Slopes.
 In: 3rd International Workshop on Geoelectrical Monitoring (GELMON,2015).
 2015, Vienna, Austria: Geologische Bundesanstalt.